approov/quickstart-mulesoft-api-gateway/docs/MULESOFT_API_GATEWAY_EXAMPLE.md

 #### Approov CLI Role

-To use the Appoov CLI in the next steps you need to enable the role under which you will run the commands.
+To use the Approov CLI in the next steps you need to enable the role under which you will run the commands.
 While the `approov api` command can be executed with the basic `dev` role, other commands will require an `admin` role, see [account access roles documentation](https://approov.io/docs/latest/approov-usage-documentation/#account-access-roles).

 Enable your Approov `admin` role with: